Luwgod/example_modules/README.md

  - navigation branch - modules navigation classes (coordinator, flowFactory)

 ### Attention
-This repository branches are not buildable, should only be regarded as code examples Modules work is represented in mp4 attached files
+    Due to NDA, this repository branches are not buildable, should only be regarded as code examples Modules work is represented in mp4 attached files

 ## [Telegram](https://t.me/luwgod)